Monday Musings: Will BJP gain as BRS eyes opposition space?

 The more the opposition space is divided, the better it is for BJP in Maharashtra.
 After all, the crowded opposition space means a reduction in the Maha Vikas Aghadi’s vote share

-For the past few days, many streets in various cities of Maharashtra have been flooded with hoardings carrying photos of Telangana Chief Minister K Chandrashekhar Rao with the slogan “Abki baar, KCR Sarkar.”
+For the past few days, many streets in various cities of Maharashtra have been flooded with hoardings carrying photos of Telangana Chief Minister K Chandrashekhar Rao with the slogan “Abki baar, Kisan Sarkar.”

 KCR along with his cabinet now plans to visit the temple town of Pandharpur to offer prayers at Shri Vitthal Rukmini Mandir ahead of Ashadi Ekadashi on June 29.